Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation

 \textbf{LLM as Summarizer or Captioner.} LLMs are highly effective in generative tasks compared to any preceding models, particularly when the goal is to transform input data into new textual outputs with different structures or distributions from the source.
 In this role, LLMs are known to perform tasks such as: 1) \textit{Summarization}---summarizing multiple sources of music item information into a concise, coherent summary or description; for instance, generating a short item caption from longer user descriptions focused on the interpretation of lyrics \cite{miyakawa2024emotion}.
 2) \textit{Item co-occurrence summarization}---analyzing patterns of music item co-occurrences and their metadata, then translating these insights into descriptive text that highlights relationships between items; an interesting application is generating smooth transitions or spoken segues between two tracks, similar to the commentary or explanations heard in radio shows \cite{Gabbolini2021Generating}.
 3) \textit{Music captioning}--creating new content such as item captions or profiles, similar to the user profiles \cite{tekle2024music,doh2023lp}.

-While all these roles and examples focus on textual data as input, \textit{Multi-modal Language Models} (MLMs) \cite{kong2024audio,deng2024musilingo}, which can incorporate other signals such as an item's audio, can also be leveraged to augment music items with additional information such as tags, music characteristics, or more detailed descriptions.
+While all these roles and examples focus on textual data as input, \textit{Multi-Modal Language Models} (MMLMs) \cite{kong2024audio,deng2024musilingo}, which can incorporate other signals such as an item's audio, can also be leveraged to augment music items with additional information such as audio characteristics or album cover artwork.